hoseinpur/Python_Projects/README.md

 * After you finish writing the library, put it on https://pypi.org/ so that it can be installed with ```pip install your_calendar_lib```

-* Be sure about exception handling in your code! (empty input, input with different datatype, zero division, different number of input argument, ...)
+* Be sure about exception handling in your code! (empty input, input with different datatype, zero division, different number of input argument, etc.)

 *How to name your library:*